create shortcut on desktop

 You can now launch the app by double-clicking on it.

-Create desktop shortcuts for custom programs
+Option 2: Shortcuts for custom programs

+This was the easy way.
+But, if you are here, it’s probably because you didn’t find a way for this process to work.
 For example, if you installed a program that isn’t automatically added to the main menu, or even have to run a script or command in a terminal.
+I will explain all of this now.

-Add it in the main menu
+Add it to the main menu

 I will take the example of PyCharm, a famous programming tool that ranked well in my best text editors here.